Zahner-elektrik/Thales-Remote-Python/README.md

 Thales-Remote-Python is a Python extension which uses the Zahner [Remote2](http://zahner.de/pdf/Remote2.pdf) to control [Zahner Zennium Potentiostats](http://zahner.de/products/electrochemical-workstation.html).
 It was developed to **easily integrate** Zahner Zennium Potentiostats into Python scripts for more **complex measurement** tasks and for **automation purposes**.

+The measurement methods EIS IE CV and DC sequences are supported.
+Also constant current or constant voltage can be output and current and voltage can be measured.
+Single frequency impedance measurement is also possible.

 The Python extension will be extended in the future with all functions of the Remote2.

 # :wrench: Installation